Viz2202/Code-repo-front/README.md

 ---

 ## 🔗 Backend Repository
-This is only the frontend repository to see the backend repository click on the link mentioned below: https://github.com/Viz2202/Code-repo
+This is only the frontend repository.
+To view the backend repository, click the link below:

+https://github.com/Viz2202/Code-repo

 ---